 When the temperature rises it can get quite hot for your dogs to walk on the surfaces.
 The heat can easily burn their paws.

 By taking these tips into account we’re sure you’ll have a pawsome dog walk!
-Many thanks to Clara, a co-founder and the marketing head at petlovesbest.com for contributing to this post.
-She happens to be an active animal activist in her town who has done a few notable works for the welfare of animals, especially the pets.
+Many thanks to Clara, co-founder at petlovesbest.com for contributing to this post.

 Know someone who’d love this?

 Want to hear about a different kind of dog care that both you and your dog will love?